18F/partnership-playbook/pages/3-problem-first.md

 ###How do you know if you’re ready to understand the problem first?

->- Are you willing to pay for two to six weeks of user and problem research?
+>- Are you willing to spend two to six weeks on user and problem research?
 - Can you identify ways we can immediately start to build a network of users to connect with?
 - Has a specific solution or design direction already been settled on by stakeholders, or are they open to new solutions that might emerge?
 - Is there a date that has already been promised to stakeholders, or is there room for a discovery process?